 - 4. Remove and stow the transom trailering straps.
 Remove the safety chain from the bow eye.
-In order to maintain control of the boat as it is launched, secure a mooring line of adequate length to the boat's bow cleat and have someone, wearing their life jacket, hold the other end of the line as you back the trailer into the water. - 5.
+In order to maintain control of the boat as it is launched, secure a mooring line of adequate length to the boat's bow cleat and have someone wearing their life jacket hold the other end of the line as you back the trailer into the water. - 5.
 Carefully back the trailer down the ramp until the boat floats free.
 The idea is to back the trailer far enough into the water to float the boat, but not so far that you submerge the back end of the tow vehicle.
-If you are launching the boat yourself, remember to set the tow vehicle's emergency brake, place the transmission in PARK (for manual transmissions, shift to FIRST gear and shut the engine OFF), and block both front tires before leaving the vehicle.

-- 6. Loosen the winch and release the winch cable from the bow eye.
+If you are launching the boat yourself, remember to set the tow vehicle's emergency brake, place the transmission in PARK (for manual transmissions, shift to FIRST gear and shut the engine OFF), and block both front tires immediately. - 6.
+Loosen the winch and release the winch cable from the bow eye.
 Tie your boat to the dock with the line from the bow cleat.
-Immediately board the boat and inspect the engine compartment, storage locker and bilge areas for any sign of leakage.
+Immediately board the boat and inspect the lower compartments, storage locker and bilge areas for any sign of leakage.
 If you find that the boat is taking on water, immediately guide the boat back to the trailer and remove it from the water (see reloading instructions that follow).
 Pull away from the ramp so others might use it and locate the problem before relaunching the boat.
-If you cannot find the cause of the leakage, contact your dealer for further assistance. - 7.
-Once your boat is launched, secured to the dock and inspected, carefully pull your trailer clear of the water and park your tow vehicle in an appropriate designated area.
-Then proceed with starting the boat's motor as instructed in the engine owner's manual.
+If you cannot find the cause of the leakage, notify your selling dealer for further assistance. - 7.
+Once your boat is tied off and you have verified that it is not leaking, carefully pull your trailer clear of the water and park your tow vehicle in an appropriate designated area.
+Then proceed with starting the boat's engine as instructed in the engine owner's manual.